Coming soon to a stage near you...

 August 2021 - My play, Secrets & Pies was read and discussed by the marvellous group of actors and writers at The Script Readers writers workshop via Zoom.
 With several exciting ideas explored, I will be developing this script further, and hoping to expand it into a full length play.

-July 2021 - My short monologue ‘When I Grow Up?’, was comically and wonderfully performed by Callum Lloyd as our joint entry into the World Monologue Games, which reached the UK Regional Final.
+July 2021 - My short monologue ‘When I Grow Up?’, was comically and wonderfully performed by Callum Lloyd as our joint entry into the World Monologue Games, which reached the Regional Finals.

 Matt is forced to sit at the children's table while attending his friend's wedding.
 He soon spots somebody from his past but can the ‘old beyond his years’ child he is sitting next to, turn the situation around in Matt’s favour?